 If you’re here then it’s likely that you’re looking for a pencil to help you create clean, beautiful sketching before you start the final painting on your canvas.
 There are many pencils available on the market but finding the best pencil for sketching before painting is a hassle if you have to check dozens of pencils manually.

 Not all pencils are great when it comes to creating sketches.
 Some will let you create nice, sharp lines while others might make the canvas messy.
-For reasons like these, we’ve compiled a list of some of the 6 best pencils that make beautiful sketches.
+For reasons like these, we’ve compiled a list of some of the 6 best pencils for drawing that make beautiful sketches.
 You can read through our reviews to understand the pencils well.